 ICF no longer requires applicants to submit the names, contact information (phone or email) of your clients when you apply, but you should still maintain that list using a form like the one available in your ILCT library, in case you are audited.

 ICF Professional Certified Coach (PCC)

 PCC applicants are required to demonstrate 500 hours (450 paid) of coaching experience with at least 25 clients following the start of their coach-specific training.
 At least 50 of these hours must occur within the 18 months prior to submitting the application for the credential.
 Again, you are no longer required to submit names and contact information but should maintain that list.cific training).

 What Constitutes Coaching Experience?

 Recently the ICF also made changes to the hours which can count towards your credential, bringing it more in line with the BCC, especially in relation to peer coaching.
 Coaching which you do within the class sessions do not count towards any credential – they are part of the requirements for completing the course.
 While peer coaching is also a course requirement in many of our classes, ICF (as well as BCC) now allows you to count the time when you are coaching (not being coached or sharing observations) as pro-bono hours towards a credential.
-If you and a classmate, or other coach decide to coach each other outside of the course requirements, that is considered to be barter or paid coaching hours since you are each providing a service to each other.
+If you and a classmate, or other coach, decide to coach each other outside of the course requirements, that is considered to be bartered or paid coaching hours since you are each providing a service to each other.

 Hope this helps.
 If not, please don’t hesitate to give me a call to discuss.